Recipe Generation from Unsegmented Cooking Videos: Experiments

 \subsubsection{Parameter sensitivity and the event candidates $N$}

 The PDVC allows users to select the number of candidates $N$ when training the model.
 In the original study on the PDVC, $N$ is set to be $100$ on the YouCook2 dataset.
-In this experiment, we change the parameter $N$ to be $25, 50, 100$ and $200$ to investigate the parameter sensitivity of the model. \tabref{tab:change_of_N} shows the performance change of the proposed method in different model settings: B, BIV, and BIVT.
-The results demonstrate that the proposed method consistently performs well on $N=25$.
-We observe that increasing $N$ degrades the model performance.
-Although a higher $N$ makes the maximum tIoU larger (shown in \secref{sec:oracle_analysis}), the ratio of events that are not oracle but highly overlapped with the ground-truth increases.
+In this experiment, we change the parameter $N$ to be $25, 50, 100$, and $200$ to investigate the parameter sensitivity of the model. \tabref{tab:change_of_N} shows the performance change of the proposed method in different model settings: B, BIV, and BIVT.
+The results demonstrate that $N=25$ consistently performs better than other settings on SODA, but is not always best on dvc\_eval.
+For example, $N=100$ on the BIVT model achieves better than $N=25$ on dvc\_eval.
+Therefore, we could not find the optimal $N$ that achieves the consistently best performance on all of the ablation methods but discovered that the lower $N$ performs better, especially on the SODA scores.
+In addition, we observe that increasing $N$ extremely degrades the model's verbalization ability (e.g., $6.19 \rightarrow 5.52$ on SODA:METEOR by changing $N=25 \rightarrow N=200$ on the base model in \tabref{tab:change_of_N}).
+Although a higher $N$ makes the maximum tIoU larger (shown in \secref{sec:oracle_analysis}), the ratio of events that are not oracle but highly overlapped with the ground truth increases.
 This prevents the model from selecting oracle events precisely and causes it to overfit the training set.